 How do I prepare myself to succeed at BYU?

-- Live the standards of The Church of Jesus Christ of Latter-day Saints.
+- Follow the example of Jesus Christ by striving to keep his commandments and doing your best to live the standards of the Church of Jesus Christ of Latter-day Saints.

 - 4 years of mathematics